Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 This is the condition that will continue to run your loop as long as it returns true.

+### Task

+This is what do you want the loop to do each time the condition is returned as TRUE.

 ### Increment

 This is the step size with which you would like to increase the counter variable.
 It should be noted that when using *for* loops on a list of items, a default increment of 1 is assumed.

-### Task

-This is what do you want the loop to do each time the condition is returned as TRUE.
+Note:

 <p align="center" >
   <img src="for_loop.png" width="600" height="500" />